shaine/grunt-este-watch/README.md

 #### options.dirs

-Note you can specify only directory 'dir', or directory recursively 'dir/**/'.
+Note you hvae to specify only directory 'dir', or directory recursively 'dir/**/' with all its sub directories.

 Type: `Array.<string>`
 Default: